 3. Legacy System Modernization

-Businesses are increasingly using ETL to update their technology stack as legacy systems are no longer compatible with diverse, newer technologies.
+Businesses increasingly use ETL to update their technology stack as legacy systems are no longer compatible with diverse, newer technologies.
 The modernization initiatives usually involve data migration to cloud databases such as Oracle or Azure or No SQL databases such as MongoDB.

 How Can an ETL Tool Help?

-Traditionally, businesses set up ETL pipelines through manual coding, which is an inefficient and time-consuming process.
-The primary problem with the programming stack is that data is manipulated by the element as opposed to columns and rows, which makes it difficult to integrate heterogeneous sources.
+Traditionally, businesses set up ETL pipelines through manual coding, which is inefficient and time-consuming.
+The primary problem with the programming stack is that data is manipulated by the element instead of columns and rows, making it difficult to integrate heterogeneous sources.